NASAWorldWind/WebWorldWind/README.md

 modern web browser.
 High-resolution terrain and imagery is retrieved from remote servers automatically as needed, while enabling developers to include their own custom terrain and imagery.

-- [worldwind.arc.nasa.gov](https://worldwind.arc.nasa.gov) has setup instructions, developers guides, API documentation and more
+- [worldwind.arc.nasa.gov](https://worldwind.arc.nasa.gov) has setup instructions, developers guides, API documentation and more.
-- [Forum](https://forum.worldwindcentral.com) provides help from the WorldWind community
-- [WebStorm](https://www.jetbrains.com/webstorm) is used by the NASA WorldWind development team

 ## Get Started

 The Web WorldWind [Developer's Guide](https://worldwind.arc.nasa.gov/web) has a complete description of Web WorldWind's functionality.
 You'll also find there links to many Web WorldWind resources, including a user guide.
-The latest Web WorldWind release provides many simple examples showing how to use all of Web WorldWind's functionality.
+For novices on WorldWind, A [Get Started](https://worldwind.arc.nasa.gov/web/get-started/) tutorial is the place to go.
+The latest Web WorldWind release provides many simple [examples](https://github.com/NASAWorldWind/WebWorldWind/tree/develop/examples) showing how to use all of
+ Web WorldWind's functionality.

 ## Building

 [Install NodeJS](https://nodejs.org).
-The build is known to work with Node.js 10.15.3 LTS and 11.12.0.
+The build is known to work with Node.js 12.18.0 LTS.

 - `npm install` downloads WorldWind's dependencies